-To inform me of your inability to attend an exam and to request a make-up, please complete these steps:
+To request a make-up test for an excused absence, please complete these steps:

 - 1) Obtain one of the following pieces of documentation to verify your absence: - i.
-Absence declaration form via ACORN

-- When submitting via ACORN, please send the verification email to the course inbox: ECO102H1S.A@course.utoronto.ca - ii.
+Absence declaration form via ACORN.
+When submitting via ACORN, please send the verification email to the course inbox: ECO102H1S.A@course.utoronto.ca - ii.
 Verification of Illness or Injury Form (VOI) - iii.
 College Registrar's letter - iv.
 Letter of Academic Accommodation from Accessibility Services - 2) Complete the Missed Term Test form on Quercus and attach your documentation from the previous step.
 The date at which this is submitted will be used when considering your request.
 When explaining your absence, you may provide as much detail as you feel comfortable, but you are not required to reveal anything personal.
 If your absence involves a deeply private issue, please seek guidance from your College Registrar first about how to communicate with me. - 3) One week after submitting the Missed Term Test form you will receive an email from me that will either: approve your request for a make-up exam; ask for more information; or deny your request.
 If you feel you I have not treated your request fairly you may contact your College Registrar to mediate.